 useful materials which you are encouraged to review before arriving in

 Halifax.
-(Note that this will be updated closer to the start of the
+(Please note that this will be updated nearer the time.)

 background readings and/or assignments during the training programme,